leo-bogert/maildir-mung-tool/README.md

+# maildir-mung-tool
-# maildir-mung-tool - a maildir modification and analysis util
+## A maildir modification and analysis util